-- Medical and dental deductibles and co-payments. - Routine physical exams. - Orthodontia treatment not covered by your dental insurance. - Vision care-including prescription eyeglasses, contact lenses and solution, laser eye surgery, and nonprescription reading glasses. - Insulin - Prescribed over-the-counter medications and drugs, such as pain relievers, antacids, allergy and cold medicines (not covered without a doctor's prescription). - Hearing aids and tests. - Special equipment prescribed by a doctor for family members with mental or physical disabilities. - Smoking cessation programs - Nicotine patches and nicotine gum (with a doctor's prescription).
+- Medical and dental deductibles and co-payments. - Routine physical exams. - Orthodontia treatment not covered by your dental insurance. - Vision care-including prescription eyeglasses, contact lenses and solution, laser eye surgery, and nonprescription reading glasses. - Hearing aids. - Insulin. - Prescribed over-the-counter medications and drugs, such as pain relievers, antacids, allergy and cold medicines (not covered without a doctor's prescription). - Special equipment prescribed by a doctor for family members with mental or physical disabilities. - Smoking cessation programs. - Nicotine patches and nicotine gum (with a doctor's prescription).